Defections from PKR have not given Perikatan Nasional parliamentary majority, claims Anwar

 The three MPs who recently quit PKR and pledged support for the PN government led by Mr Muhyiddin Yassin are Julau MP Larry Sng, Tebrau MP Steven Choong and Kuala Langat MP Xavier Jayakumar.

-Mr Anwar said the PN ruling coalition has "less than 90 MPs", after excluding MPs from Parti Warisan Sabah, Parti Pejuang Tanah Air and Malaysian United Democratic Alliance.
+Mr Anwar, who is PKR president, said the PN ruling coalition has "less than 90 MPs", after excluding MPs from Parti Warisan Sabah, Parti Pejuang Tanah Air and Malaysian United Democratic Alliance.

 “What makes you think that taking three will make them reach 110?
 They have lost the core base of the MPs who have been with PN,” he said.